wtoivo/RM2-ODL-quali-book/docs/09-FAQs.md

 **What should we focus our reflection on?
 About half of the word count in our reflection is currently taken up by an evidence-based discussion of why we opted for the FG format over the interview as this really guided how we constructed the questions thereafter.
 I just want to know if such a focus is correct or if you're looking for discussion to centre more around a specific question or two that we chose?**

+There is no one correct way to structure the reflection.
+We are interested in how you found the experience and why you made the decisions that you did in constructing your list of questions.
+We often see reflections on why people chose a particular approach for their questions too (e.g. focus group over interview/survey).

 **You have advised that we choose 1 or 2 issues and go into their depth when answering the questions on ethics and the terrible FG.
 What do you recommend we do for the reflections on the questions in task 1?
 Do we for instance speak about why we chose a specific approach over the other?
 Why we chose these specific questions?
 Challenges we faced etc. Or do we combine everything?
 Now, we have 250 words of a general reflection on FGs, guideline designing on the topic under discussion, challenges we faced, and what we couldn't get with citations of course.
 I'm wondering if we should be more focused and try to answer only 1 point?**
 Basically, we don't specify what you can and can't reflect on, so as long as it's relevant (which this is), then you have some flexibility :) It is a very open question and we are anticipating lots of different ways of answering this one in particular.
 The main thing is to follow the guidelines that have been given and to look at the ILOs, to see how well you think your response is meeting them